Latest News

 ROI-Hormuz oil shock echoes 1973 embargo lessons: Bousso

 The global energy markets bought time.
 The global energy markets could have reached a critical point had the Strait not reopened at that time, when inventories were dangerously low.
 The calamity could have been avoided, but the Hormuz Crisis has forced nations to rethink energy strategies.
 Do we need to expect a drastic reduction in the use of fossil fuels?
-The comparison of today's crisis with the Arab oil embargo shows that the future will be much more complex, but that it could mark the beginning of an end to the oil age.
+The comparison of today's crisis with the Arab oil embargo shows that the future will be much more complex, but that it could mark the end of oil.

 BLACK GOLD

-Standard Oil was founded in 1870 by John D. Rockefeller.
-The modern age began in 1859 with the drilling of America's first commercial oil well.
+John D. Rockefeller founded Standard Oil in 1870, and thus began the modern era of oil.
 Oil consumption grew from almost nothing in 1900 to more than 100 million barrels a day in the 2020s.
-Control of the "black gold", as global consumption grew throughout the century, and new oil frontiers emerged, especially in the Middle East, became a source for friction between Western nations and oil producing countries, fueling countless wars, coups, and conflicts.
-After the Yom Kippur War of 1973, Arab members of the Organization of Petroleum Exporting Countries placed an oil embargo against the U.S. The oil price quadrupled almost overnight.
-This triggered a global inflation.
+Control of the "black gold", as global consumption grew throughout the century, and new oil frontiers were created, especially in the Middle East - became a source for friction between Western powers, and the producing nations.
+This led to countless wars, coups, and conflicts.
+After the Yom Kippur War of 1973, Arab members of the Organization of Petroleum Exporting Countries placed an oil embargo against the U.S. This quadrupled the oil price almost overnight and triggered a global inflation.

 Great Reshuffle

 The impact of the embargo was wide-ranging.
 It first pushed governments and companies to reduce fuel consumption.
 As Washington imposed fuel efficiency standards, U.S. motorists shifted to smaller and more efficient Japanese vehicles.
-European automakers promoted diesel engines and heavy industries shifted away from fuel oils to coal and gas.
-Western countries, in general, accelerated the development and production of oil and gas, especially offshore basins.
+European automakers promoted diesel engines and heavy industries moved away from fuel oils to coal and gas.
+Western countries, in general, accelerated the development domestic oil and gas resources, especially offshore basins.
 It reduced their dependence on imports while also reducing the energy intensity of economies.
 In 1974, the crisis led to the creation of the International Energy Agency to coordinate global responses in the event of major oil disruptions.
 This included the management of newly-created national strategic petroleum reserve.

 These were only temporary measures that would be reversed when oil flow returned to normal.
 It is structural changes which will determine the future of the fastest growing energy market in the world.
 Asian economies have focused for years on finding the cheapest sources of energy to fuel growth.
 Hormuz taught us that energy security is more important than anything else, including price.
 In order to achieve this, India and Pakistan are now investing in their domestic oil reserves.
 They will follow IEA member countries and China.

-Europe was not as badly affected by the Iran Crisis, but it has experienced two major energy supply disruptions in less than five years.
+Europe was not as badly affected by the Iran Crisis, but it has experienced two major energy supply crises in less than five years.
 Europe had to replace the sanctioned energy supply after Russia invaded Ukraine in 2022.
-Gas prices rose and countries implemented energy-saving measures.
+Gas prices rose and countries implemented energy-saving measures, causing a painful contraction in consumption.
 Chemicals, glass, and steel industries also suffered as the high cost of fuel made them uncompetitive on a global scale.
 The European gas market dropped by more than 20% between 2021-2023, and it has barely recovered since.
 Renewables are now a larger part of Europe's energy mix.
-This trend is likely to be accelerated by the latest shock.
+This trend is likely to be accelerated by the latest'shock.

 Capital has already started to follow these new global energy priorities.
 Despite the Middle East conflict's destabilising effects, global energy investments are expected to reach $3.4 billion this year.
-This is up 5% on 2025.
+This is up 5% compared to 2025.

-Most of the money is going to alternative fuels and systems that are more resilient.
-This suggests that the shift away from oil, even if it is only marginally, is gaining traction.
+This money is mainly spent on alternatives to oil, gas and system reliability.
+This suggests that the shift away from oil, even if it is only marginally increasing, has gained traction.

 According to the IEA, electric vehicle sales soared in the first three months of 2026.
 They increased by 30% in Europe, by 75% in Latin America, and by 80% in Asia Pacific.
-Solar trade flows also tell a similar story, with Chinese panels exports to Africa jumping 120% and to Southeast Asia by 150%.
+Solar trade flows also tell a similar story.
+Chinese panel exports to Africa have risen by 120% and to Southeast Asia, they've jumped 150%.

 In Africa, 15 nations reported solar imports exceeding $400 million dollars in the first quarter, compared to $650 million by 2025.

-The policy agenda is moving towards a greater focus on energy efficiency.
+The policy agenda is increasingly focusing on energy efficiency.
 The global spending on this topic is already around $350 billion a year.
-And the scope of these?policies continue to expand.
-According to the IEA, approximately 20 countries announced new efficiency measures 'in response to the Hormuz Crisis.
+And the scope of such policies continues to expand.
+According to the IEA, approximately 20 countries announced new efficiency'measures as a direct response to Hormuz.

 (source: Reuters)